Martendal/DFIR-tools/README.md

 # DFIR-tools
 "We have DFIR at home"

-A collection of small tools related to digital forensics.
+A collection of small tools related to digital forensics (_updated little by little_)

 ## volxlsx